-The existing traffic counts included school bus traffic on the area roadways and have been considered in the Existing, No-Build and Build analysis.
-It should be noted that as the school population changes, bus routes and bus pick-up/drop-off locations also change.
-For the area, school buses generally stop mid-block to pick-up/drop-off children using the on-bus safety system including flashing light and stop signs.
-As is typical with school bus activity on the area roads, traffic stops in both directions allowing safe pick-up/dropoff of children.
-Similar school bus operation will continue under Future No-Build and Future Build Conditions.
+The counts of existing traffic included school bus traffic on the area roadways.
+In the study area, school buses generally stop mid-block to pick-up/drop-off children using the on-bus safety system including flashing light and stop signs.
+As is required by law, traffic stops in both directions allowing safe pick-up/drop-off of children.